studiobutter/anime_api/README.md

 **NOTICE**: All APIs have been migrated to HoYoPlay APIs

-- October 17th, 2024: Genshin, Star Rail APIs have been migrated.

-- October 18-19, 2024: Google Play Launchers were migrated

-- October 21st, 2024: All region of Honkai Impact 3rd have been migrated.

 This Repository is meant for reseaching and helping players do manual downloads.

 Used in Project: